Remarks on Contact and Jacobi Geometry: Introduction

 \section{Introduction}

-There is extensive literature in differential geometry devoted to Jacobi structures and derived concepts in which Jacobi structures are presented as generalising Poisson structures.
-The aim in this paper is to put some order in to the field, and to convince the reader that the properly understood concept of a Jacobi structure is a specialisation of a Poisson structure and not a generalisation.
-We present an approach to Jacobi and contact geometry which results in drastic simplification of many concepts, examples and proofs, gives a completely new insight into the theory, as well as novel discoveries and observations.
+There is extensive literature in dif\/ferential geometry devoted to Jacobi structures and derived concepts in which Jacobi structures are presented as generalising Poisson structures.
+The aim in this paper is to put some order into the f\/ield, and to convince the reader that the properly understood concept of a Jacobi structure is a specialisation of a Poisson structure and not a~ge\-ne\-ralisation.
+We present an approach to Jacobi and contact geometry which results in drastic simplif\/ication of many concepts, examples and proofs, gives a completely new insight into the theory, as well giving novel discoveries and observations.
+The main motivation for writing this paper was our observation that many papers in the subject are unnecessarily complicated, because the authors generally ignore, to dif\/ferent extents, the fact that Jacobi geometry is nothing else but homogeneous Poisson geometry on principal $\GL(1,\R)$-bundles ($\Rt$-bundles, for short).

-The main motivation for writing this paper was our irritation caused by the fact that many papers in the subject are unnecessarily complicated, because the authors generally ignore, to different extents, the fact that Jacobi geometry is nothing else but homogeneous Poisson geometry on principal $\GL(1,\R)$-bundles ($\Rt$-bundles, for short).
+It is common practice to understand the \emph{Jacobi bracket} as a Lie bracket on an algebra of functions on a (smooth) manifold $M$.
+However, a quick analysis shows its `module nature', and we see that rank $1$ modules (i.e., line bundles) form the natural and proper framework for such structures.
+In the trivial case, sections of the bundle $\R\ti M\to M$ are identif\/ied with the algebra $\A=C^\infty(M)$ of functions, and the regular $\A$-module structure on $\A$ looks exactly like the multiplication in $\A$, although morphisms in the category of modules are dif\/ferent from these in the category of rings.
+This we believe is the root of many misunderstandings in Jacobi geometry.